CohenAuditoryLab/auditory-ising/preprocessing_code/README.txt

 A description of the purpose of all functions:

 PREPROCESSING2 - handles the preprocessing of Sharath data.
-Neuron IDs on line 3 should be changed from data set to data set.
+Neuron IDs on line 3 should be changed accordingly.
 Outputs CohenNeurons.mat (structure of neurons and spike times).

 SPIKE_TRAIN_GENERATOR2 - the full pipeline for processing Sharath data.
 Should be run from directory containing CohenNeurons.mat.